-In 1986, Dolbier reported that perfluoro-3-methylcyclobutene 13 furnished only 14, the product of inward rotation of the CF_3 group, when the ring opening reaction was conducted at 157 °C. However, the product profile changed to exclusively form 15, the product of outward rotation of the CF_3 group, on conducting the reaction at 268 °C.12 The switch over from (Z)-14 at lower temperature to (E)-14 at higher temperature needs to be understood.
+In 1986, Dolbier reported that perfluoro-3-methylcyclobutene 13 furnished only 14, the product of inward rotation of CF3, when the reaction was conducted at 157 °C. However, the product profile changed to exclusively 15, the product of outward rotation of CF3, on conducting the reaction at 268 °C.12 The switch over from (Z)-14 at lower temperature to (E)-14 at higher temperature requires an explanation.

-Computational Methodology: We have carried out quantum chemical calculations at MP2/cc-pVTZ level of theory using Gaussian 0913 to elucidate the electronic controls of NBO interactions on the torquoselectivities of 3-fluoromethylcyclobutenes, 2-fluoromethyloxetenes and perfluoro-3-methylcyclobutene.
-Optimized structures were verified as minima or first order saddle points on the potential energy surfaces by harmonic vibrational frequency analysis.
-See the Supporting Information (SI) for the geometrical coordinates of all the structures in the ground as well as in the transition state structures.
+Computational Methodology: We have carried out quantum chemical calculations at MP2/cc-pVTZ level of theory using Gaussian 0913 to elucidate electronic controls on the torquoselectivities of 3-fluoromethylcyclobutenes, 2-fluoromethyloxetenes and perfluoro-3-methylcyclobutene.
+Optimized structures were verified as minima or first order saddle points by harmonic vibrational frequency analyses.
+All the energies reported are Gibbs' Free Energies (Sum of electronic and thermal Free Energies).
+See the Supporting Information (SI) for the geometrical coordinates of the ground and transition state structures.